 For each of these areas, we will:

-1. Articulate and advocate for a set of politically feasible IRGs corresponding to each of the aforementioned six areas, presented through research-based policy papers.
+1. Articulate politically feasible IRGs to be presented through research-backed policy papers.